tsailabSJ/changeseq-r/README.md

 The pipeline:

-1. Uses `cutadapt` to trim adapters from the sequencing reads.
+1. Uses `cutadapt` to trim flanking sequences `ATGTGTCAGA` and `CTTCTTCAAG` from the sequencing reads.
 2. Extracts a 15 bp barcode and a target region from each read.
 3. Ensures the barcode matches an `NNWNNWNNWNNWNNW` pattern (15 bp total, where `W` = A/T and `N` = A/C/G/T).
 4. Retains targets between 21 and 25 bp long to allow for up to 2 edit distances in downstream analysis.